Incivility to Civility

 An HRIS Reform can Detect, Deal, and Prevent Workplace Incivility.
 Here’s how it can make a difference:

-1. Centralized Communication of Policies: HRIS provides a one-stop-shop for organizations to share and update workplace policies, including codes of conduct, harassment policies, and anti-bullying initiatives.
-These guidelines are easy for employees to refer back to, and this reduces the ambiguity around the type of behaviors that are expected.
+1. Centralized Policy Communication: HRIS provides a one-stop shop for organizations to share and update workplace policies, including codes of conduct, harassment policies, and anti-bullying initiatives.
+These guidelines are easy for employees to refer back to, reducing ambiguity about the types of behavior expected.

-2. Anonymous Reporting Tools: Several HRIS systems have grievance reporting systems through which employees can report incidents of incivility or harassment anonymously.
+2. Anonymous Reporting Tools: Several HRIS systems offer grievance reporting tools that allow employees to anonymously report incidents of incivility or harassment.
 This creates a safe environment and allows issues to arise before they become widespread.

-3. Monitoring and Analytics: Using data analytics and reporting tools, an HRIS can aid HR leaders in identifying trends of ungentlemanliness, such as elevated turnover or complaints in particular teams or departments.
+3. Monitoring and Analytics: Using data analytics and reporting tools, an HRIS can help HR leaders identify trends of ungentlemanliness, such as elevated turnover or complaints within particular teams or departments.
 This data enables leaders to take meaningful action on shortcomings.

-4. Employee Engagement Surveys: Pulse surveys (surveys conducted at regular intervals) or engagement surveys incorporated into an HRIS can provide insight into workplace culture and the civility index of the workplace.
+4. Employee Engagement Surveys: Pulse surveys (conducted at regular intervals) or engagement surveys integrated into an HRIS can provide insight into workplace culture and the workplace civility index.
 Such surveys can reveal areas of the workplace where staffers feel disrespected or undervalued, giving HR a chance to take corrective actions.

 5. Training and Development Monitoring: An HRIS can facilitate the administration and tracking of these training programs to foster emotional intelligence, diversity and inclusion, and conflict resolution.
 After they learn what behaviors are unacceptable, providing this training allows employees and leaders to establish a more civil workplace.